BND Hamburger Icon

 State collection of online retailer sales tax

-As a result, many states have been considering how they will collect sales taxes from out-of-state online retailers, and in an environment where every revenue stream is needed by governments at every level, businesses that sell online should rest assured that collections will occur.
+As a result, many states have been considering how they will collect sales taxes from out-of-state online retailers.
+In an environment where governments at every level need every revenue stream, businesses that sell online should know the states in which they sell will collect sales tax.

 Some states, Trabold added, might set thresholds under which an online retailer would not be subject to state sales taxes.
 Other states might not.
-For those small businesses that sell out of state over the internet, state policies that arise surrounding South Dakota v.
+For those small businesses selling out of state over the internet, state policies that arise post-South Dakota v.
 Wayfair will be crucial to keep an eye on.

 TipTip